-The Academy of Leonardo’s Apprentice is a 501(c) non-profit educational foundation designed to collaborate with both standard educational institutions, as well as, homeschooling groups to improve the quality of STEM education.
-Together, we advocate for student achievement, create programs to improve student and teacher performance and raise funds for scholarships, grants, and teacher recognition.
+The Academy of Leonardo’s Apprentice is a 501(c) non-profit educational foundation was designed to collaborate with public & private educational institutions, as well as, homeschooling groups to improve the quality of STEM education.
+We advocate for student achievement, create programs to improve student and teacher performance and raise funds for scholarships, grants, and teacher recognition.

 Read on to learn more about our vision, or click below to meet the team who’s working to fulfill it.

 Mission & Vision

 OUR VISION is to move away from the obsolete and business acquired S.T.E.M. programs to develop a fresh 21st Century educational model where disciplines are bridged, where students collectively build interest, expertise, and make connections in the fields of engineering, sciences, and the Arts in the spirit of Leonardo da Vinci for a productive tomorrow.

 Learners have been trained to use both brains as one to enhance creativity and imagination.

 Learners demonstrate how the Arts enhance learning and memory retention.